So, how do you ensure your speech is the best best man speech possible?

 GET HIS OTHER MATES INVOLVED

-Ask for their anecdotes, and if the bride isn’t giving a speech, maybe get some comedy lines from her too about the reality of dating your mate.
+Ask for their anecdotes, and if the groom’s partner isn’t giving a speech, maybe get some comedy lines from them too about the reality of dating your mate.

 Of course, as well as his questionable traits, you need to think carefully about his good ones.

 Avoid generic compliments like ‘he’s a great friend who has been by my side whenever I’ve needed him’.
-If the line could be inserted into another best man’s speech then, quite simply, it’s a cliché, and we think you’re better than that.
+If the line could be inserted into another best man’s speech then, quite simply, it’s a cliché.

 YOUR SPEECH STRUCTURE

-Make sure you get a laugh within the first 15 seconds.
-That way, you immediately show the guests they’re in safe hands and you’ll find you relax too.
+Aim to get a laugh within the first 20 seconds.
+That way, you immediately show the guests they’re in safe hands and you’ll find yourself relaxing too.

-There’s no major ‘to dos’ with the best man speech but you may feel it polite to thank your hosts or the parents at some point within the speech, just to keep on the right side of nani xxxx.
+There ar no major ‘to dos’ with the best man speech but you may feel it polite to thank your hosts or the parents at some point within the speech, just to keep on the right side of nani.

 The basic structure is:

-• 5 % – Back ref the previous speech.
-Introduce yourself to the audience, explain how you know the groom – make it funny
+- Initial 5% – Introduce yourself to the audience, explain how you know the groom – make it funny

-• 70% of the speech should be spent roasting the groom
+- 70% of the speech should be spent affectionately teasing the groom

-• Final 25% should be sincere, talking about how much you respect the groom and what a great guy he is, as well as, and this is important, how lucky he is to have met his bride
+- The final 25% should be sincere, talking about how much you respect the groom and what a great guy he is, as well as, and this is important, how lucky he is to have met his spouse

 TEASING THE GROOM